janlukasschroeder/sec-api-python/README.md

 # SEC API - A SEC.gov EDGAR Filings Query & Real-Time Stream API

-**sec-api** is a Python package allowing you to search the entire SEC filings corpus and access over 650 terabytes of data.
+**sec-api** is a Python package allowing you to search the entire SEC EDGAR filings corpus and access petabytes of regulatory information published by public and private companies, insiders such as directors and board members, hedge and mutual funds, financial advisors, business development companies, and more.

 It includes:

-**General APIs:**
+**EDGAR Filing Search & Download**

 - [SEC Filing Search and Full-Text Search API](#sec-edgar-filings-query-api)
 - [Real-Time Filing Stream API](#sec-edgar-filings-real-time-stream-api)